YAY-Games/up-or-down-contract/README.md

-# up-or-down-contract

-Smart contract of "Up or down" game
+# Smart contract of "Up or down" game

-**Smart contract for staking native tokens**

 - Language: Solidity v0.6.12